-Table A3: Comparison of Virtual Trading Volumes and Profitability
+Table A4: Comparison of Virtual Trading Volumes and Profitability

-To provide perspective on the virtual trading in MISO, Table A3 compares virtual trading in MISO to trading in NYISO and ISO New England.
+To provide perspective on the virtual trading in MISO, Table A4 compares virtual trading in MISO to trading in NYISO, ISO New England, SPP, and PJM.

-Table A3: Comparison of Virtual Trading Volumes and Profitability
+Table A4: Comparison of Virtual Trading Volumes and Profitability 2021

-2020

-Virtual Load Virtual Supply
+2021 Virtual Load Virtual Virtual Supply

 Market MW as a % of Load Avg Profit MW as a % of Load Avg Profit

-MISO 12.1% \$0.10 12.3% \$0.99

-NYISO 7.9% \$0.39 13.8% -\$0.05
+MISO 11.3% \$0.75 11.7% \$1.64

+NYISO 6.2% \$0.95 9.7% \$0.10

-ISO-NE 2.8% \$0.43 4.8% \$0.78
+ISO-NE 2.8% -\$1.29 4.5% \$2.07

+SPP 7.5% \$0.64 14.1% \$10.79

+PJM 4.8% \$1.45 2.6% \$1.10

-Figure A46 to Figure A47: Virtual Profitability
+Figure A49 to Figure A50: Virtual Profitability

-Figure A46 shows monthly total profits and average gross profitability of cleared virtuals, which is the difference between the price at which the virtuals were bought and sold in the day-ahead market and the price at which these positions were covered (i.e., settled financially) in the real-time market.
+Figure A49 shows monthly total profits and average gross profitability of cleared virtuals, which is the difference between the price at which the virtuals were bought and sold in the day-ahead market and the price at which these positions were covered (i.e., settled financially) in the realtime market.
 Gross profitability excludes RSG cost allocations, which can vary significantly.
-Figure A47 shows the same results disaggregated by type of market participant.
+Figure A50 shows the same results disaggregated by type of market participant.

-H. Benefits of Virtual Trading in 2020
+Benefits of Virtual Trading

-We conducted an empirical analysis of virtual trading in MISO in 2020 that evaluated virtual transactions' contribution to the efficiency of market outcomes.
+We conducted an empirical analysis of virtual trading in MISO in 2021 that evaluated virtual transactions' contribution to the efficiency of market outcomes.
 Our analysis categorized virtual transactions into those that led to greater market efficiency as evidenced by their profitability on consistently modeled constraints, those that did not improve efficiency as evidenced by their unprofitability, and those transactions that, while profitable, did not produce efficiency benefits.
 We examined our results both in terms of quantities (MWh) and net profits.